Malta

 Religious Site

-The Chapel of St Leo is a Roman Catholic chapel is located in the village of Żurrieq, Malta.
-The chapel serves as the official cemetery chapel of Żurrieq.
+St George's Chapel or the Church of St George the Martyr, is a small Roman Catholic church located in the village of Birżebbuġa, Malta.

 Read on Wikipedia